Konstantin Badygin: Soviet Polar Station "Sedov"

-In the summer of 1937 Icebreaker Sadko sailed from Murmansk.
-Its original goal was to sail to Henrietta, Zhokhov, and Jeanette Islands, in the De Long group and carry out scientific research.
+In the summer of 1937 the icebreaker Sadko sailed from Murmansk.
+Its original goal was to sail to Henrietta, Zhokhov, and Jeannette Islands, in the De Long group and carry out scientific research.
 The purpose of the expedition was also to find out how could the Northern Sea Route be used for regular shipping.
 But the Soviet naval authorities changed the plans and the ice-breaker was sent instead to help ships in distress in the Kara and Laptev Seas.

 The Sadko, however, became itself trapped in fast ice at 75°17'N and 132°28'E in the region of the New Siberian Islands.
 Two other Soviet icebreakers, the Sedov and the Malygin, both in the same area researching the ice conditions, became trapped by sea ice as well and drifted helplessly.

 Owing to persistent bad weather conditions, part of the stranded crew members and some of the scientists could only be rescued in April 1938.
 And only on 28 August 1938, could Yermak free two of the three ships at 83°4'N and 138°22'E. The third ship, Sedov, had to be left to drift in its icy prison and was transformed into a scientific polar station.
 It kept drifting northwards in the ice towards the Pole, very much like Fridtjof Nansen's Fram had done in 1893–96.
 There were 15 crew aboard, led by Captain Konstantin Badygin and W. Kh.
 Buinitzki.
 The scientists aboard took 415 astronomical measurements, 78 electromagnetic observations, as well as 38 depth measurements by drilling the thick polar ice during their 812-day stay aboard the Sedov.
 Finally they were freed between Greenland and Svalbard by icebreaker Joseph Stalin on 18 January 1940.

 Captain Badygin, as well as the crew and scientists were welcomed back in the Soviet Union as heroes.
 Later Captain Konstantin Badygin was awarded the Order of the Red Banner of Labour and became a Hero of the Soviet Union.